Active Matter as a framework for living systems-inspired Robophysics: Learning from living systems: collective behaviour

-Cooperation refers to the ability of similar agents to work together on tasks that cannot be accomplished individually, such as jointly moving a payload or assisting one another in crossing a gap.
-For many years, the field of computer networking has drawn ideas from bio-inspired models of collective behavior, leading to the development of algorithmic paradigms such as \emph{ant-colony-inspired} routing and optimization schemes.
-In ant-based routing protocols for mobile {\it ad hoc} networks, artificial 'ants' (data packets) explore paths and probabilistically reinforce successful ones, mimicking pheromone trail deposition.
+Cooperation refers to the ability of multiple (often homogeneous) agents to accomplish tasks that would be infeasible individually, such as jointly transporting a payload or assisting one another in traversing obstacles.
+For decades, computer networking has drawn inspiration from collective behavior in natural systems, leading to bio-inspired paradigms such as \emph{ant-colony}-inspired routing and optimization schemes.
+In ant-based routing for mobile {\it ad hoc} networks, artificial ``ants'' (control or data packets) explore alternative paths and probabilistically reinforce successful ones, mimicking pheromone-mediated trail formation.
 This approach, known as Ant Colony Optimization (ACO), has proven effective in dynamic, decentralized settings by leveraging self-organization and adaptability to changing network topologies.

-Similarly, evolutionary algorithms such as genetic algorithms (GAs) have been applied to path planning and task assignment in multi-drone systems.
-For example, GA-based strategies like GenPath \cite{GenPath} optimize UAV (Unmanned Aerial Vehicle) missions under constraints such as limited battery life, intermittent communication, and multi-phase recharging, enabling scalable coordination in search-and-rescue, environmental monitoring, and parcel delivery.
+Similarly, evolutionary algorithms such as genetic algorithms (GAs) have been widely used for path planning and task assignment in multi-robot and multi-drone systems.
+For instance, GA-based strategies such as GenPath~\cite{GenPath} optimize UAV missions under constraints including limited battery life, intermittent communication, and multi-phase recharging, enabling scalable coordination in applications such as search-and-rescue, environmental monitoring, and delivery.

-While ant colony optimization and genetic algorithms excelled at solving static or well-defined problems of routing and planning, they did not capture the real-time, embodied responsiveness of biological collectives, where coordination emerges from local physical interactions and rapid adaptation to changing conditions.
+Despite their success, ACO and GA-based methods are formulated around offline or well-defined optimization objectives and do not fully capture the real-time, embodied responsiveness of biological collectives, where coordination emerges from local physical interactions and rapid adaptation under changing conditions and constraints.
+This gap motivates Robophysics as a complementary viewpoint: rather than imposing top-down coordination, it seeks to program an emergent collective behavior from the local interactions' physics, fluctuations and energy consumption.

-This gap highlights the relevance of Robophysics to adopt a different point of view: learning from living systems to program robots whose collective behavior emerges in analogous ways.
-According to this view, coordination is not imposed top-down but arises from the living-inspired physics of local interactions, fluctuations, and energy consumption.